Hey, there! Log in / Register

 Officer Abasciano argued that he was merely engaged in political hyperbole.
 I was not persuaded.
 Officer Abasciano used violent and loaded language suggesting a civil war or a violent revolution.
 Even his use of the Ulysses S Grant quote or the #1776 suggest the use of violence is appropriate to address political disagreements.
 Such comments run contrary to the philosophy and mission of the Boston Police Department to treat all members of the community as worthy of police protection and police services.

 In addition to suing over the way BPD treated his tweets, Abasciano also alleges he was denied access to training classes to become a detective - a role he sought because it would be less physically taxing on his knee than continuing as a patrol officer - because he refused to get vaccinated against Covid-19.
-He says when he sought answers in person as to why he was left off a list of eligible candidates, he says the supervisor he talked to asked him if he had mentioned not being vaccinated and then added "I would be careful about who you email about that” or words to that effect."
+He says when he sought answers in person as to why he was left off a list of eligible candidates, he says the supervisor he talked to asked him if he had mentioned not being vaccinated and then added "I would be careful about who you email about that” or words to that effect.

 Abasciano's complaint lists ten formal charges, including failure to provide a reasonable accommodation related to a disability under both federal and state law, religious discrimination, gender discrimination - for actions dating to 2018 to allegedly deny him a chance at being promoted to detective - violation of his First Amendment right to free speech, retaliation for exercising that right, defamation and intentional interference with an advantageous business relationship.

 Abasciano is the second former member of the West Roxbury Republican ward committee to sue the city.
-Hal Shurtleff, who led a virulently pro-Trump, anti-bike-lane slate that took over the committee in the 2020 elections, sue the city when officials wouldn't let him fly a "Christian" flag over City Hall Plaza.
+Hal Shurtleff, who led a virulently pro-Trump, anti-bike-lane slate that took over the committee in the 2020 elections, sued the city when officials wouldn't let him fly a "Christian" flag over City Hall Plaza.

 Shurtleff, who, like Abasciano, now lives in New Hampshire, ultimately won when the Supreme Court concluded the city didn't have a rational policy for deciding who could run a flag up one of the three flagpoles at the plaza, and he was allowed to fly his flag over the plaza for a couple of hours in August, 2022.